 Please see the management company's conflict of interest policy.
-The current version as of the time of preparation of this prospectus is attached in the enclosure.
+The current version at the time this prospectus was prepared is attached in the enclosure.
 An updated version (where applicable) is available from the website of the management company at

-The management company wishes to point out that Raiffeisen Bank International AG, RBI Group-IT GmbH and ZHS Office- & Facilitymanagement GmbH are affiliates within the meaning of Article 4 (1) (38) of Regulation (EU) No. 575/2013.
+The management company wishes to point out that Raiffeisen Bank International AG, Raiffeisen Group IT GmbH and ZHS Office- & Facilitymanagement GmbH are affiliates within the meaning of Article 4 (1) (38) of Regulation (EU) No. 575/2013.

-PART II

-INVESTMENT FUND
+PART II INVESTMENT FUND